Bridges

 The interstate program in the 1950s and 1960s included a significant number of new bridges.
 There are approximately 315 WSDOT bridges that are 80 years old or older.

 WSDOT's Bridge Preservation Program includes a combination of cost-effective actions, such as bridge repairs and rehabilitation, steel bridge painting, deck rehabilitation, and bridge replacement.
-The objective of Bridge Asset Management is to provide decision support tools that assist in the formation of an optimal program for repair, preservation, rehabilitation, and replacement for the network of bridges.
-This program aims to maximize service life while minimizing the overall life cycle cost.
+The objective of Bridge Asset Management is to provide decision-making support tools that help create an optimal program for repair, preservation, rehabilitation, and replacement for the network of bridges.
+This program aims to maximize bridge performance while minimizing the overall life cycle cost.

-Each biennium, WSDOT's bridge office and other staff members review the condition of bridges and develop a list of needs for a 10-year period.
-The needs are prioritized in order to select the best projects with the available funding.
+Each biennium, WSDOT reviews the condition of bridges and develop a list of needs for a 10-year period.
+The needs are prioritized to select the best projects with the available funding.

 Top of page